 Our numerous partnerships and complete program allow our students to optimize their chances of making a living while pursuing their passion thanks to a targeted, comprehensive and quality education as well as regular offers of internships allowing them to network and practise in a professional context.

-The program is divided into 4 sessions spread over 16 months and once successfully completed, earns an AEC diploma in audio production techniques.
+The program is divided into 4 sessions spread over 16 months and once successfully completed, earns an ACS diploma in audio production techniques.

 THE AUDIO AND MUSIC INDUSTRY